tarantool/doc/doc/reference/tt_cli/arguments.rst

         *   -   ``--internal``

                 ``-i``
-            -   Force the use of an internal module even if there is an external module with the same name.
+            -   Force the use of an internal module even if there is an :doc:`external module <external_modules>` with the same name.

                 .. // TODO: add link to external modules doc page when it's ready
         *   -   ``--local=DIRECTORY``